WHAT THE NANNY GOAT TOLD HER KIDS (CHAPTER 4)

 THOUGH THE ‘EUROPEAN UNION SPONSORED’ PROJECT was yet to take off, the small-scale cassava flour business thrived with its unique gain and pain.
 Because of the large number of farmers involved in processing cassava in the four sections of the village, there was a glut of cassava flour at a point in time.
 Buyers made a mess of the situation, hoodwinking the sellers.
 So the prominent people in the cassava flour supplying business, including Mr Ransom, formed the Fufu Sellers Union (FSU) and eventually checkmated, as they thought, the excesses of the buyers.

-Apart from passing their bylaws, the union demarcated the village into two sections that respectively would supply the buyers with the product every fortnight.
+Apart from passing their bye-laws, the union demarcated the village into two sections that respectively would supply the buyers with the product every fortnight.
 The situation was ameliorated.
 But from time to time, some woes and blows kept surfacing.

 There was this speculation initially of some farmers who had taken more cash from buyers of cassava flour who thought they could outsmart their rivals by lavishly advancing money to those they saw as major suppliers.
 But they later realized the big supplier during the dry season when motorcycles could go deep into swampy terrain who kept telling them they had acres and acres of cassava might turn out irrelevant in the rainy season when the tracks became waterlogged and slippery.